 One step in the right direction in 2018 is the introduction of a new leave of absence in our provincial employment standards law for survivors of domestic, sexual or intimate partner violence.
 As of September 1st of this year, New Brunswick workers are entitled to five days of paid leave if they, or their child have experienced this type of violence.
 The labour movement and community groups had pushed for this new protection that recognizes this violence as a workplace issue.

 What can you and your local do to make a difference?

-Saint-ANDREWS – Commemorative coffeehouse, Wednesday, December 6, 6:30 p.m. – 8:30 p.m., NB Community College, 99 Augustus St., hosted by the Charlotte County Abuse Prevention Network and Wesley United Church.
-The event will include live music, student art and refreshments.
+SAINT ANDREWS – Commemorative coffeehouse, Thursday, December 6, 6:30 p.m start, NB Community College, 99 Augustus St., hosted by the Charlotte County Abuse Prevention Network and the NBCC.
 For further information, phone Charlotte County Community Outreach at (506) 469-5544.

-SHIPPAGAN: Commemorative Walk, Wednesday, December 6, departure at 12:45 p.m. from the Shippagan campus of the Université de Moncton.
-Before the Walk: Kiosks, 10 a.m. to 3 p.m.; Christmas lunch with special guests, 11 a.m.
+SHIPPAGAN: Walk against violence, Thursday, December 6, departure at 12:45 p.m. from the Shippagan campus of the Université de Moncton.
+Before the Walk: Kiosks, 10 a.m. to 3 p.m.; Christmas lunch, 11 a.m. to 1 p.m.
+The Silent Witnesses from the Acadian Peninsula will be present.
+No registration required, free admission, everyone is welcome.
 For more information, contact Émilie Haché, phone (506) 395-7632 or email email@example.com Organized by the Table de concertation pour contrer la violence familiale et conjugale dans la Péninsule acadienne and the Comité permanent de la situation féminine de l’UMCS.